 All these policies describe the relationship between working capital, sales and current assets of the firm.

 Types of working capital

 Working capital is classified into two types such as given below:

 Permanent working capital

-This is the maximum level of capital which the firm regularly required daily bases to meet the operating needs of the business.
+This is the maximum level of capital that the firm regularly required daily basis to meet the operating needs of the business.
 Such as the Cash, Stock, and Receivables….etc

 Temporary working capital